-What if we took a sabbatical or had a break of some sort?
-What would we be taking a break from?
+What would we be taking time out from?
 Would it be a break from running a business and doing community work, as well as the obligations we had committed to?
+Would it be just a minor shift or a significant change in our retirement plan?

 All we know is that after 21 years of a lifestyle that has been demanding and relentless, it has taken a toll, and we need to take a time-out and explore a new way of living.
 We do know that this trip is about slowing right down, paying attention and letting God do what He does best.